Eggs & Dairy

 |---|---|---|---|

-Representative source entry: Milk, whole, 3.25% milkfat, with added vitamin D. The protein range is similar across plain cow's milk fat levels, but calories rise with fat and added sugar.
-Use the carton label for high-protein, flavored, buffalo, lactose-free, or plant milks.
+Representative source entry: Milk, whole, 3.25% milkfat, with added vitamin D. The protein range is similar across plain cow milk fat levels, but calories rise with fat and added sugar.
+Use the carton label for high-protein, flavored, A2, lactose-free, or breed-specific cow milk.

 Good for weight loss?
 Fair